CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 nav_order: 2
 ---

-{:.alert .alert-yellow }
-CollectionBuilder-CSV is under active development!
-This doc content related to CSV is a draft.

 # CollectionBuilder-CSV Metadata

 CollectionBuilder-CSV starts from the same basic metadata template of other CB templates, but adds a few technical fields to increase the flexibility of the template.